-The District and MUD 40 have authorized the Engineer to design phase 1 of water plant no. 2 which is planned to include a 15,000 gallon hydropneumatic tank, a 250,000 gallon ground storage tank, three 1,500 gpm booster pumps, and a 1,500 gpm water well.
-According to the Engineer, the combined water system will have the capacity to serve 2,500 esfcs upon completion of the water plant no. 2, phase 1 project.
+Water Supply Plant No. 2, Phase 1 is currently under construction, which includes a 15,000 gallon hydropneumatic tank, a 250,000 gallon ground storage tank, 3,500 gpm of booster pump capacity, and a 1,500 gpm water well.
+According to the Engineer, the combined water system will have the capacity to serve 2,000 esfcs upon completion of the water plant no. 2, phase 1 project.